-My husband and I had a lengthy discussion regarding our inner holiness.
+I recently had a lengthy discussion regarding inner holiness.
 Just like Adam and Eve, we are sinners.
 This is why God sent his Son Jesus to die on the cross as a sacrifice for our sins.
 So that whomever believe in Jesus is able to receive the gift of grace and acceptance by God.

 So what then?
 After we accept Jesus into our hearts and receive the Holy Spirit does this mean we are perfect, sinless creatures?
 Hate to break it to you but I am far from perfect.
 In some Christian denominations there is this idea called sanctification.
 Basically it is the process that we go through inside ourselves that makes us more holy and Christ like.
 Through this process we learn to live in a way that is different from our previous lives.